min2ha/ukwa-site/content/target/71692/index.en.md

   "subject": "Brexit"
 }

-# BBC News: So where does Labour now stand on Brexit?

 The party managed to craft a new formal position at its 2018 annual conference that left several Brexit options open, including a second referendum.